Papers and hands are full of pencil dust as a student finally finishes their animation. Two hours of hard work for two seconds of fluid animation.

 Students who are looking for a career in animation now have the opportunity to gain experience in Animation 1, which teaches students the basics and helps them to become better animation artists.

-This is the first year that the school is offering the animation class, and it is currently being taught by Tanner Wright, who is also an assistant football coach and assistant basketball coach.
+This is the first year that the school is offering the animation class, and it is currently being taught by Tanner Wright, who is also an assistant football and basketball coach.

 “Football takes up a lot of my time, but I think it helps having a good support system like the admins,” Wright said.
 “Because they know and understand that this is the first year that animation is here.”